 Summer has arrived, beginning the barbecue season.
 Make sure you are ready by cleaning your grill.
 For a charcoal burner, remove the grill and clean it with soap and water.
 Empty the grill itself and wash it down too.

-Now is also a good time to lay down some mulch, to help stave off weeds that may want to join your summer fun.
+Now is also an excellent time to lay down some mulch to help stave off weeds that may want to join your summer fun.
 It is also a good time to remove any growth around your air conditioner.
 Take a look at the AC filter as well; this is a good time to replace it if needed, as it will likely be running overtime.

 This goes for window units as well.
-Remove the filters and clean them to ensure they are operating at maximum capacity.
-Take a moment to clean off your ceiling fans too, and make sure they are spinning counterclockwise.
+Remove the filters and clean them to ensure they operate at maximum capacity.
+Take a moment to clean off your ceiling fans and ensure they are spinning counterclockwise.
 This will push the air down and help to cool the room.

 Check your siding for chipping paint.
 This can give bugs an entryway into your home or provide a foothold for mildew.
 Replace any rotting areas and repaint where necessary.
 Check your patio as well, as it may need a fresh coat of sealant.

 Start by draining your sprinkler systems to ensure they do not freeze in the coming winter.
-Drain your hoses of any lingering water and put these into storage; if water is left in the hose it will swell when frozen, and potentially rupture the hose.
+Drain your hoses of lingering water and put these into storage; if water is left in the hose, it will swell when frozen and potentially rupture the hose.
 Shut off external water faucets and insulate them with faucet covers.

 Rake up leaves and make your outdoor plants ready for the cold.
-This is a great time to have dead limbs removed from your trees as well.
+This is a great time to have dead limbs removed from your trees.

-Make sure you take time to clean those gutters again; with all of the falling leaves they can clog up quickly, which can lead to roof and siding damage if left unchecked.
+Make sure you take time to clean those gutters again; with all the falling leaves, they can clog up quickly, leading to roof and siding damage if left unchecked.
 You should also do a walkabout around your home and seal up any spots that mice may be able to get in.
-These vermin will be looking for a good spot to hold up for winter and you do not want it to be your house.
+These vermin will look for a good site to hold up for winter, and you do not want it to be your house.